Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

-\Cref{fig:Gaussian_WN} shows the result when the estimation procedure is used on 100 independent samples of length 1974 from a standard normal distribution~$\UVN{0}{1}$.
+The sanity testing of the implemented estimation algorithm starts with the trivial case. \Cref{fig:Gaussian_WN} shows the result when the estimation procedure is used on 100 independent samples of length 1974 from a standard normal distribution~$\UVN{0}{1}$.
 The computations are based on the bandwidth \mbox{$\bm{b}=\parenR{0.5,0.5}$}, and the points (on the diagonal) corresponds to the $0.1$, $0.5$ and~$0.9$ quantiles of the standard normal distribution.
 The top left panel shows the pseudo-normalised version of the first time series that was sampled from the model, with dashed lines at the levels that corresponds to the above mentioned points.
 The three other panels contains information about the \mbox{$m$-truncated} ordinary spectral density $\fz[m]{}(\omega)$ (red part,\footnote{If you have a black and white copy of this paper, then read \enquote{red} as \enquote{dark} and \enquote{blue} as \enquote{light}.} the same for all the plots) and the \mbox{$m$-truncated} local Gaussian spectral densities $\lgsdM[5]{\LGp}{\omega}{m}$ for the three points under investigation (blue part).
-Information about the truncation level and the points are printed at the top of each plot.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}